Jass-Harishbabu/HarishBabu_AI-ML/README.md

 - The **Chatbot Project** honed my technical and design integration skills in conversational AI.
 - The **ML vs DL Study** strengthened my critical thinking, comparative reasoning, and articulation of AI principles.
 - The **Questions about Training Methods** Enhanced my understanding of machine learning by developing the SchoolAI ML Q&A Guide.
+- The **MLOps Project** enhanced my understanding of end-to-end machine learning deployment by implementing CI/CD pipelines, Kubernetes canary deployments, cloud integration, and monitoring with Prometheus and Pushgateway.

+-

 Collectively, these projects demonstrate **my evolution from student to practitioner**, grounded in research integrity, applied innovation, and human-centered AI design.